rob-blackbourn/JetBlack.Network/README.md

         });
     }

-I choose not to use the buffer manager to allocate the header buffer.
-This will only be four bytes long, and the garbage collection is efficient for small objects.
+I choose not to use the buffer manager to allocate the header buffer as it is only four bytes.
 We check the actual number of bytes read to detect closed sockets, then decode the length with `BitConverter`.

 Once the length of the content is known we use `System.ServiceModel.Channels.BufferManager` to provide the byte array.